orstavik/JoiComponents/README.md

 So, if you want to test the mixins directly, go right ahead (and use them via rawgit.com or unpkg.com).
 If you want to copy them into your web component and/or adapt them to fit your need, do so freely.

-In this book, the web component design patterns will:
-1. first exemplify how to define custom elements in JS, and then
-2. second exemplify how to use those definitions from HTML or JS.

 ## Chapter 1: How to build (and polyfill) an app using web components?
 1. [How to define, load and use custom elements](book/chapter1/Pattern1_CreateElement.md)
 2. [Different strategies to create a shadowDom](book/chapter1/Pattern2_shadowDom.md)